csesoc/ShowCSE/README.md

 ssh you@cse.unsw.edu.au -L 1389:ad.unsw.edu.au:1389
 ```

 ## Deploying
 Deploy using docker.

+These instructions assume you've got the Makefile which is at the top
+level of this repository.
+It is not required, however may save you some
+time copying out commands.

 ### Initial Creation
 **Configure Environment Variables**

 Create an env.sh file, which we will use when creating our docker containers to ensure the expected environment is passed to each container.
 Save this file as `env.sh`, unless you wish to modify subsequent commands that use it.
+We've included an example one: `env.example.sh`

 ```
 MYSQL_DATABASE=showcse